pesto-students/p13-manish-kumar-Anjani-22/Week-2/ReadMe.md

-## Listed below are the module headings, accompanied by their corresponding details for easy navigation to the assignment answers:
+## Listed below are the module headings, accompanied by their details for easy navigation to assignment answers: